tigerduck42/inr-dosage/README.md

 inr-dosage
 ==========

-Help calculation dosage of your blood thinner.
+Help calculating the dosage of your blood thinner.